cezarfloroiu/doctolib-find-next-covid-vaccination-slot/README.md

-# Find the next availability for a vaccination from Doctolib
+# Find the next availability for Covid vaccination from Doctolib

 Starting with 12 May 2021, in France, even if you are not eligible yet, you can still book a slot for vaccination if the next day there are availabilities.